BOOK TO SEE THE SPECIALIST PHYSIOTHERAPIST INSTEAD OF A GP FOR ANY BONE/MUSCLE STRAIN PROBLEMS.

 We need you to tell us if you DO NOT want us to contact you.
 Please email: email@example.com

 If you need medical help or advice when we are closed, please dial 111.

 Only if you have a life threatening event dial 999.

-Furnace Green Surgery is a four doctor partnership - two female and two male.
+Furnace Green Surgery is a three Doctor Partnership - two female and one male.
 We also have three salaried doctors as the partners are very busy supporting other parts of the NHS, to cover demand.
 The practice operates from its surgery premises in The Glade, Furnace Green and cares for around 7,200 patients.
 On the rare occasion, locum doctors also help but we have a policy of using the same locum whenever possible to give continuity of care.

 Furnace Green Surgery has been approved for GP and medical student training and each year one or more fully qualified doctors with experience in hospital medicine may spend time with the practice as part of their preparation to become general practitioners.
 They share all aspects of patient care and the partners welcome their contribution to the team.
 Occasionally, medical students may also spend time with the practice.
 The practice is visited at times by other doctors, representing KSS GP Deanery, who oversee standards of training within the practice and inspect patient records during the visit.
 Please notify reception if you wish to exclude your medical records from this process.

-Patient Self Help Information or NHS Choices Advice - Before you phone the surgery for a GP appointment, please do check out if you could self manage yourself first.
+Patient Self Help Information or NHS Choices Advice - Before you phone the surgery for a GP appointment, please check if you could self manage yourself first.